 For Breakfast and lunch, the Catal is a high-end table service eatery focussing on solid American classics, Burgers, Chicken, and Waffles, and some excellent salads for lunch with excellent breakfast options such as french toast, Breakfast Burrito, and buttermilk pancakes.

 Prices are possibly lightly over what you might find outside the resort but the convenience of being bang in the middle of Downtown Disney means they can charge a little more.
-Also, the dining is far more civilized than the bunfights you get at the Buffet restaurants inside the hotels.
+Also, the dining is far more civilized than at the Buffet restaurants inside the hotels.

 Best Bar in Disneyland Resort